 if the game uses a Diegetic Interface

 - The Super Game Boy for the Super NES allows you to do this to yourself by choosing the Graffiti option and selecting the option that lets you draw over the game area, as well, instead of just the border.
-The Super game Boy guide encourages players to do this for extra challenge: drawing a star over Mario's probable position in Super Mario Land or covering the top of the pit and the Next box with hands in Tetris, for examples.
-The latter is a pretty pointless tip since you can blank it out manually by pressing Select.
+The Super Game Boy guide encourages players to do this for extra challenge: drawing a star over Mario's probable position in Super Mario Land or covering the top of the pit and the Next box with hands in Tetris, for examples.
 Also, since you can change what color each of the four shades becomes, you can deliberately (or accidentally!) choose a color scheme that makes things harder to make out, or even invisible!
-Say, a game of Dr Mario in which two of the pill colors are invisible...
+Say, a game of Dr. Mario in which two of the pill colors are invisible...